Funky (artist): Background

 Between 2006 and 2007, Marrero launched the production Corriendo Para Ganar, his third solo album and his sixth overall.
-Marrero resides in Orlando, Florida, with his wife and children, Luis Jr. (19), Jorge (18), and Karla (16).
-From there, he runs Funkytown Music Inc., producing his own albums and those of various Christian singers of the reggaeton genre.

-In 2008, a year described as "a year of great challenges and dreams", he began his "Total Access Tour", during which he visited countries in Latin America and United States cities.
-Marrero announced the project "Flow Sinfónico", which displays a live soundtrack, accompanied by strings and horn arrangements.
+In 2008, Marrero announced the project "Flow Sinfónico", which displays a live soundtrack, accompanied by strings and horn arrangements.

 In 2009, he made the tour "Conectado (Plugged-in) World Tour," which was based on the importance of the connection with God.
 The tour began May 8 in Viceroy Del Pino, Buenos Aires.
 Marrero also collaborated with American Christian rapper KJ-52 on the song "Fuego" from KJ-52's album Five-Two Television, and a music video has been filmed in Atlanta.

 In February 2010, Marrero released the song "Hoy", which was the first single from his 2011 album Reset.
 In April 2010, he released the song "Corazones Puros", which was the second single from Reset.
 In January 2011, he released Reset.
 Later in 2011, the album earned Marrero a Latin Grammy award nomination.
 In May 2013, Marrero, with Redimi2, released the album Mas.

 In 2020, he participated in the 116 album titled Sin Vergüenza, in collaboration with Lecrae in the single "La Fiesta".
 In 2021, he released an album called UNO with Alex Zurdo and Redimi2, reaching #1 on iTunes.
 Then, collaborated with Gerardo in the song "Agua amarga".

-Funkytown Music

-Funkytown Music is an American record label that produces Christian hip-hop and reggaeton music.
-Marrero founded the label in 1999.
-In that year the label released Diferente with Triple Seven, with Marrero as producer.